 In 1958, the board of directors of Vocational Hospital in south Minneapolis, used largely for training nurses, asked Pastor Reuben K. Youngdahl if Mount Olivet Lutheran Church would be interested in assuming the $17,000 debt on their building and turning it into a nursing home.
 The immediate recommendation of the church council was, “Go for it!”
-The hospital board of directors, including nine Roman Catholics, unanimously approved the property sale.
+The hospital board of directors unanimously approved the property sale.

-The building was old and would soon have to be replaced, but that purchase was the beginning of what today is Mount Olivet Home and Mount Olivet Careview Home.
+The building was old and would need to be replaced, but that purchase was the beginning of what today is Mount Olivet Home and Mount Olivet Careview Home.

-In 1960, Mount Olivet Home was dedicated, providing private rooms for 94 residents.
-Building additions were made in 1963 and in 2004, when all the rooms were remodeled and a secured memory care unit was created.
+In 1960, Mount Olivet Home was dedicated.
+Building additions were made in 1963 and in 2004, when all the rooms were remodeled and a secured memory-care unit was created.

 In the mid-1990s, the board of directors determined a need for adult day services.
 As the concept evolved, child care became an integral component and Mount Olivet Day Services was dedicated in 1995.
 The facility, located at 5601 Lyndale Avenue South, provides weekday intergenerational interaction for 35 participants and 65 children in a nurturing and secure environment.

+With the completion of this major project, Mount Olivet Careview Home is well-prepared to provide quality long-term and short-term care to seniors, well into the future.
 Mount Olivet Day Services, Mount Olivet Home and Mount Olivet Careview Home are nonprofit, interdenominational corporations affiliated with Mount Olivet Lutheran Church in south Minneapolis.
-Oversight is provided by the board of directors, composed of volunteers interested in and concerned for children and people in need of long term care.
-They bring a variety of business and professional skills to the oversight process.
+Oversight is provided by the board of directors, composed of volunteers concerned for children and people in need of long-term care.
 David Lose, senior pastor at Mount Olivet Lutheran Church, serves as president of the board.